November 3, 2021

 - Be willing to carry out the responsibilities associated with the role, including by responding promptly and completely during the course of the application review and in the execution of counterparty duties.

-How will the New York Fed determine which non-primary dealers to approve as counterparties?
+How did the New York Fed determine which non-primary dealers to approve as counterparties?

-How will the New York Fed include smaller firms and minority-, women-, and veteran-owned business entities in supporting the agency CMBS purchases?
+How did the New York Fed include smaller firms and minority-, women-, and veteran-owned business entities in supporting the agency CMBS purchases?

-Approved counterparties will be expected to meet all of the requirements of the role.
+Approved counterparties were expected to meet all of the requirements of the role.
 For more information on the duties of a counterparty, please see the Expression of Interest Form.

-No. Selected participants will only be able to act as counterparty for agency CMBS transactions and not for any other market operations of the New York Fed or the 13(3) facilities.
-Firms will need to apply to be considered for other market operation counterparty roles or 13(3) facility counterparty or agent roles.
+No. Selected participants are only able to act as counterparty for agency CMBS transactions and not for any other market operations of the New York Fed or the 13(3) facilities.